kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 requests cannot prevent leader election or actions by the built-in controllers from succeeding.

-### Request Width
+### Seats Occupied by a Request

 The above description of concurrency management is the baseline story.
-In it, all requests have equal "width": each takes up one _unit of concurrency_, which we call a "seat" because this is similar to how each passenger takes up one of the fixed supply of seats on a train or aircraft.
+In it, requests have different durations but are counted equally at any given moment when comparing against a priority level's concurrency limit.
+In the baseline story, each request occupies one unit of concurrency.
+The word "seat" is used to mean one unit of concurrency, inspired by the way each passenger on a train or aircraft takes up one of the fixed supply of seats.

 But some requests take up more than one seat.
 Some of these are **list** requests that the server estimates will return a large number of